mkohler/cython_swig/README.rst

     And...it sure looks a lot like the SWIG interface file.
-The boilerplate is different, but it references a C header file, and it is ALMOST a copy-and-paste of the C header file.
+The boilerplate is different, but it references a C header file, and it is ALMOST identical to the C header file.
 (We have to remove the semi-colon.)

 cy_adder.pyx:  Cython source file